Martiless/quiz-time/README.md

 The imagery on this site was sourced from [Pexel](https://www.pexels.com/)

 I wanted the user to instantly know that they were on a site that had a movie/TV show theme to it.
-For this reason I decided to use a cinema screen as the backgound image for the quiz.
+For this reason, I decided to use a cinema screen as the background image for the quiz.

 ***
 [Back to top](#Quiz-Time)